 Domestic business trips

-These are the maximum tax-free allowances per day for 2022 for domestic travel:
+These are the maximum tax-free allowances per day for domestic travel:

 You can find them on the Danish Customs and Tax Administration‘s website.